Skip to main content

 Before starting the migration

-It is highly recommended to read the project setup documenation first before starting the migration.
+It is highly recommended to read the project setup documentation first before starting the migration.

 Introduction

-This is a migration guide for projects that have been created in the past and do not use the project-expanders yet.
+This migration guide is for projects that have been created in the past and do not use the project-expanders yet.
 New projects should use the NS initializer.
-The migration is described in two steps which can be implemented as two separate pull requests:

 Preparation